shivannis/xandr-docs-public/xandr-docs/yield-analytics-ui/save-and-share-a-report.md

 ---
 title: Save and Share a Report
-description: Save reports to share them with other people. ms.date: 11/06/2023 ms.custom: yield-analytics-ui
+description: Learn how to save reports to share them with other people. ms.date: 11/06/2023 ms.custom: yield-analytics-ui
 ---